-Where a member of staff has any concern about another member of staff, including volunteers, contractors, and supply staff, that may meet the harm threshold (outlined below) you must report such a concern to the DSL or Head of School immediately, unless the allegations are about the Head of School in which case, it must be reported to the CEO, this person is known as the "Case Manager".
+Where a member of staff has any concern about another member of staff, including volunteers, contractors, and supply staff, that may meet the harm threshold (outlined below) you must report such a concern to the immediately, unless the allegations are about the Head of School in which case, it must be reported to the CEO, this person is known as the "Case Manager".
 If the Head of School is absent, the allegation should be reported to the teacher in charge.